maldoinc/wireup/docs/pages/integrations/fastapi/direct_container_access.md

 The container is created at the start of the request lifecycle, making it accessible throughout, including in middleware and fastapi's own dependencies.
-While this mode offers greater flexibility, it is off by default as the middleware will run on every request as opposed to only when strictly necessary.
+While this mode offers greater flexibility, it is off by default as the middleware will run on every request to create a scoped container, as opposed to only when strictly necessary.

 ### Usage Examples